EmaroLab/fuzzy_sit/README.md

 The test is performed for each combination of `concepts`, `relations`, `scenes` and `elements`.
 The results are store as `csv` files in the folder `src/main/java/resources/ComputationComplexityTest/log`.
-CSV data is all express in millisecond or integer (e.g., for indices) and arranged in columns ordered as CSV data is all express in millisecond or integer (i.e., indices) and arranged in columns as: `A,B,C,...,O` where
+CSV data is all express in millisecond or integer (e.g., for indices) and arranged in columns ordered as CSV data is all express in millisecond or integer (i.e., indices) and arranged in columns as: `A,B,C,...,Q` where
  - A) An ordered identified based on the creation timestamp,
  - B) A string identifying the ontology complexity (i.e., `C-D`),
  - C) The Number of concepts in the ontology,
  - D) The Number of relations in the ontology,
  - E) Number of elements in the scene,
  - F) Number of roles in the scene,
- - G) Number of items in the memory,
+ - G) Number of items in the memory (it should be an array with all equals elements, which size identifies the number of trials, and each element the nodes in memory when to stop),
  - H) The encoding time before having learned a new scene,
  - I) The recognition time before having learned a new scene,
  - J) The learning time,